Making the Most of your Carpentry Setup

 Have a Workable Surface:

 Make sure you have a sturdy workbench or table solid enough to handle hammering and sawing without shifting around.
 The work surface should be at the right height for the kids to work comfortably.
-Don’t overcrowd the workbench.
-For larger groups of kids, it’s a good idea to set them up on the floor for hammering and screwing, while leaving the workbench clear for sawing.
-(Be sure to protect your flooring with old carpets or plywood sheets underneath.)

 Keep It Stocked: